Measure And Optimize Largest Contentful Paint (LCP)

 You can use the fetchpriority="high"

 priority hint to tell the browser that a specific image request is important.
-Since this is done in the initial page HTML, the browser can make a high-priority request for the image without waiting for the image to load.
+By defining a fetch priority in the initial page HTML, the browser can make a high-priority request for the image right away without waiting for the page to start rendering.

 If the LCP image is a CSS background image you can add a preload tag to HTML: